JBEI/DemoRepo/README.md

 ## Tests

+### Unit tests

 Unit tests for a module are placed in the same directory with the same name plus a _\_test_ suffix.
-This makes unit tests easy to find and run for any given module and also makes obvious which modules do not have unit tests.
+This makes unit tests easy to find and run for any given module, and also makes obvious which modules do not have unit tests.

+### Other tests

 Integration tests, those which involve use of multiple modules, are placed in their own directory.

 We do not provide example end-to-end tests for this repo, but they would also have their own directory and would run in the context of a non-production service (_eg_ a _staging_ or _dev_ service).

+### Large projects

+For large projects with ~4 or more modules, co-locating tests with code doubles the number of modules per directory, and makes code harder to find.
+For large projects, place all tests (unit and other) under a _tests/_ subdirectory, and name modules with a _test\__ prefix instead of suffix.
+The _test\__ prefix helps to distinguish tests from code in hierarchical file views.
+For example, a directory structure might look like the following:

+    module_1.py
+    module_2.py
+    module_3.py
+    module_4.py
+    tests/
+        end_to_end/
+        integration/
+        unit/
+            test_module_1.py
+            test_module_2.py
+            test_module_3.py
+            test_module_4.py

+In this example, placing unit tests under a `tests/unit/` subdirectory makes it simple to run them separately from other tests that may take longer.

 ### Test Coverage